HomeStreaming & TVTelemundo

-Telemundo on Mac and iPhone: How It Stacks Up Against Other Spanish-Language Apps
+Telemundo on iPhone, iPad and Mac: How It Stacks Up Against Other Spanish-Language Apps

 The Telemundo app is where I land when I want my nightly telenovela, a Telemundo Deportes match, or the news in Spanish without flipping on the TV.
-I have run it on both an iMac and an iPhone for a few months now, watching everything from La Casa de los Famosos to weekend futbol, so I know where it shines and where it left me reaching for another app.
-In this guide I will walk you through getting it set up on each device, the features that actually earned their place, the tips that smoothed out my viewing, the limits worth knowing, and the Spanish-language alternatives I keep installed alongside it.
+I have run it on an iPhone, an iPad, and through a browser on my iMac for a few months now, watching everything from La Casa de los Famosos to weekend futbol, so I know where it holds up and where it left me reaching for another app.
+One thing to clear up before we start: there is no separate Mac app in the Mac App Store, and the old standalone Telemundo Deportes apps are gone too.
+In this guide I will walk you through getting it set up on each device, the features that earned their place, the tips that smoothed out my viewing, the limits worth knowing, and the Spanish-language alternatives I keep installed alongside it.

-Getting the Telemundo app running on your Mac and iPhone
+Getting the Telemundo app running on iPhone, iPad and Mac

 The features that actually matter